m5stack/M5Unified/README.md

 - Micro SD card access (SD cards are generic SPI devices)
 - Infrared remote control transmitter
 - Color-changing LED (e.g. on Atom)

+##### Desirable examples worthy of future contribution
+- **Power:** A demonstration of detecting the battery level and charging state, powering off, and entering deep sleep mode when power off is unavailable.
+- **Battery lifespan management:** An example/utility sketch that runs the battery down to an optimum storage percentage (~40%) before powering off as fully as possible, and as a separate function, charges it to a lifespan-preserving 75% maximum, on each M5Stack device where the power management hardware supports this.
+- **RTC wakeup:** A demonstration of using the realtime clock to set a wakeup timer to power-on, or bring the device out of sleep mode after a pre-determined number of seconds, on devices that support this.

 ## Supported frameworks
  - ESP-IDF